K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 # 3. Create default OS Image

 If a stemcell configured with a user-defined OS suitable for the user environment is required, create a basic OS image first.
-The basic OS image consists of the minimum OS function required by the stemcell and the Bosh agent and Bosh monitor.
+The basic OS image consists of the minimum OS function required by the stemcell and the Bosh agent and the Bosh monitor.

 ## 3.1.
 Create Ubuntu OS Image